-All packets traveling in both directions on a single application layer connection (such as a TCP or UDP connection).
+All packets traveling in both directions on a single application-layer connection (such as a TCP or UDP connection).
 A flow is identified by the tuple information: <Source IP, Destination IP, Source Port, Destination Port, IP Protocol>.
-(Note that if the IP protocol is neither TCP nor UDP, the port number is defined as "0".)
+(Note that if the IP protocol is neither TCP nor UDP, the port number is defined as 0.)

 In this guide, the term "flow" represents bidirectional flows (packets from both the client and server of each connection).
-When referencing a unidirectional flow, this is explicitly mentioned.
+A unidirectional flow is always mentioned explicitly.